RareByteStream/RareByteStream/README.md

   MongoDB;
   In Depth HTTP Protocol;
   In Depth EcmaScript Specification;
-  GUI Development across frameworks ( CSS with ES6+ and HTML, JavaFX, Kivy, TKInter );
+  GUI Development across frameworks ( CSS with ES6+ and HTML, JavaFX, Kivy ), [ordered from most proficient to least];